rockfordlhotka/Cloud-Native-HOL/src/Lab02/readme.md

 1. In cmd or PowerShell
    * `minikube start --vm-driver hyperv --hyperv-virtual-switch "Default Switch"`

+In _theory_ there are command switches for `minikube start` to increase memory and CPU allocations.
+They don't appear to work (at least not consistently) with a Hyper-V VM.

+* `minikube start --vm-driver-hyperv --hyperv-virtual-switch "Default Switch" --memory 4096 --cpus 4`

 This will provide enough resources to minikube to run the subsequent labs.

+> ℹ If `cpus 4` is not sufficient, and if your physical device has more virtual CPUs (via hyperthreading) you can set the value higher.

 ## References